Key Local SEO Ranking Factors

 - If you service several locations, create city-specific pages on your site (just make sure that every page has distinctly different — and quality — content.
 Don’t just change the header with another city name just to try and fool Google, it won’t work.)
 Quality counts.

-If your business has more than one location (for example a bank, medical practice, dentist, chiropractor, mechanic, etc.), create a separate page with each of the locations’ name, address, phone number, office hours, etc. Not only will this make it easier for the people visiting your site to find the specific locaton they’re looking for, it could also affect local rankings for each of the cities your locations are in.
+If your business has more than one location (for example a bank, medical practice, dentist, chiropractor, mechanic, etc.), create a separate page with each of the locations’ name, address, phone number, office hours, etc. Not only will this make it easier for the people visiting your site to find the specific location they’re looking for, but it could also affect local rankings for each of the cities your locations are in.

 The length of content that search engines prefer has varied over the years.
 Right now it’s recommended that you write at least 1,000 words of quality content on each page.
 Sprinkle the city’s name you’re trying to rank for a few times throughout the content of pages – if it makes sense to do so — (but don’t overdo it!)